The Eve Bible story in Genesis 3:1-13 is a great warning about how not to respond to eating temptations.

 Imagine that!
-Eve was willing to risk death to eat of that tree.
+Eve was willing to risk death to eat from that tree.

 Eve clearly had a strong appetite if food could tempt her in that way.

-Instead, Eve had a fatal attraction; she fixated on the one tree God kept from her because He did not want her to die.
+Instead, Eve had a fatal attraction; she fixated on the one tree God kept from her – all because He did not want her to die.